Meet the team

 Head of Healthcare

-Dr Famkima is a postgraduate medical professional with over 25 years of working experience in ophthalmology, and leprosy.
-His expertise is in the field of hospital management and implementing eye care programme, both in the hospital and the community.
+Dr Famkima is a postgraduate medical professional with over 25 years of working experience in ophthalmology and leprosy.
+His expertise is in the field of hospital management and implementing eye care programme, both in the hospital and in the community.

 As a Christian doctor, Dr Fam sees his profession as a calling from God and always strives to live according to the Scriptural values.
 He is associated with the Evangelical Medical Fellowship of India, reaching out and ministering to young Christian medical students and doctors in their campuses, reminding them to consider their profession as a calling from God and also challenging them to give their lives for Mission work.

 Tina has over 20 years of experience in leprosy, disability and community development.
 She has great expertise in rights-based approach, education, skill development, livelihoods and community empowerment for the inclusion of marginalised communities.
 She oversees TLMTI’s six Vocational Training Centres providing institutional and community-based vocational training.
 Tina is in-charge of skills building of people with leprosy and disability, and several community development interventions spread across eight states.
 Tina has contributed to social research, evaluations and project development and has networked with major international and national agencies.